jbcodeforce/spark-studies/docs/dev-on-spark.md

 There are different ways to do spark app: using python, scala or java.

 ## Basic programming concepts

 ### RDD: Resilient Distributed Dataset

 It is a dataset distributed against the cluster nodes.
-To create a RDD we use the spark context object and then one of it APIs depending of the data source (JDBC, Hive, HDFS, Cassandra, HBase, ElasticSearch, CSV, json,...):
+To create a RDD we use the spark context object and then one of its APIs depending of the data source (JDBC, Hive, HDFS, Cassandra, HBase, ElasticSearch, CSV, json,...):

 ```python
 from pyspark import SparkConf, SparkContext